juice-shop/pwning-juice-shop/part2/injection.md

 ### Order the Christmas special offer of 2014

+> Blind SQL (Structured Query Language) injection is a type of SQL
+> Injection attack that asks the database true or false questions and
+> determines the answer based on the applications response.
+This attack
+> is often used when the web application is configured to show generic
+> error messages, but has not mitigated the code that is vulnerable to
+> SQL injection.
+>
+> When an attacker exploits SQL injection, sometimes the web application
+> displays error messages from the database complaining that the SQL
+> Query's syntax is incorrect.
+Blind SQL injection is nearly identical
+> to normal SQL Injection, the only difference being the way the data is
+> retrieved from the database.
+When the database does not output data to
+> the web page, an attacker is forced to steal data by asking the
+> database a series of true or false questions.
+This makes exploiting
+> the SQL Injection vulnerability more difficult, but not
+> impossible.[^4]

 To solve this challenge you need _to order_ a product that is not supposed to be available any more.